sourcegraph/deploy-sourcegraph/README.md

 ### Install without RBAC

 Sourcegraph Data Center communicates with the Kubernetes API for service discovery.
-It also has some janitor DaemonSets which clean up temporary cache data.
+It also has some janitor DaemonSets that clean up temporary cache data.
 To do that we need to create RBAC resources.
 For details, see Helm's
 [Role-based Access Control documentation](https://github.com/kubernetes/helm/blob/v2.8.2/docs/rbac.md).

-If using RBAC is not an option, you can set `"site.rbac": "disabled"` in `conf.yaml` and run `helm init` instead of `helm init --service-account tiller` to install Tiller.
+If using RBAC is not an option, you can set `"site.rbac": "disabled"` in your `values.yaml` and run `helm init` instead of `helm init --service-account tiller` to install Tiller.